HJBowers/thinkable-tanager/README.md

 ## User Story:
-- Main menu at start and end of game that includes settings
+- Main menu at start and end of game that includes settings to select game mode and difficulty level (<-- see stretch goal)
 - User can move "flappy bird" up and down, not left and right
 - Game scrolls from right to left and an even speed